Autonomous weapons, meaningful human control and the CCW

 This would be a necessary step to ensure meaningful human control over individual attacks and to prohibit systems and attacks without such control.

-Posted in: Autonomous weapons, Weapons review,
+Posted in: Autonomous weapons, New technologies,

 Tagged: article 36 , autonomous weapons , fully autonomous weapons , international humanitarian law , killer robots , military robots , review of new weapons